Creamed Spinach With Garlic is a creamy, simple spinach with lots of flavor.

 What Can Be Substituted Out For the Olive Oil?

 You can use 3 tbsp of butter or even coconut oil works.
 The butter will make it saltier so be careful not to over salt.
 The coconut oil works fine but it does change the flavor a tad.

 Can I Double This Recipe?

 Yes, you definitely can.
 You will of course need a larger pan since twice as much spinach will need to be held before it cooks down.

 Can I Use Kale in Place of The Spinach?

-I have not used kale for this exact recipe however I have used it as a filler when I didn’t have enough spinach for a creamed spinach and it worked fine.
-The only thing is, kale has a more distinct taste then spinach so it will change the flavor a bit.
-You will also need to cook the kale a little longer then the spinach for it to soften before adding the flour and milk.
+I have not used kale for this exact recipe however I have used it as a filler when I didn’t have enough spinach for creamed spinach and it worked fine.
+The only thing is, kale has a more distinct taste than spinach so it will change the flavor a bit.
+You will also need to cook the kale a little longer than the spinach for it to soften before adding the flour and milk.

 Can I use cream in place of the milk?

 Yes, heavy cream or half and half will work fine.
 If the spinach becomes too thick, you can always adjust it by adding a touch more cream or half and half.

 Shop This Post: